 Important Note to Residents and Business Owners

-The California Wildfire Fund exists as a mechanism for utility companies to recover certain costs and expenses arising from covered wildfires, after it has been determined that the fire was caused by the participating utility.
-By statute, the Wildfire Fund is only authorized to distribute funds directly to the utility companies after they have paid or settled eligible claims arising from a covered wildfire.
+The Fund exists as a mechanism for utility companies to recover certain costs and expenses arising from covered wildfires.
+By statute, the Fund is only authorized to distribute funds directly to the utility companies after they have paid or settled eligible claims arising from a covered wildfire.

 If you are an individual or business owner seeking a financial recovery or related support from the impact of a wildfire, information on the following sites may be helpful to you: